Almost 4 years on from Repeal, the current abortion law is causing barriers to accessing abortion for many women and pregnant people in Ireland.

 We expect the Abortion Review findings to be published in full in November.
 The report will include key recommendations for government to consider, and so now is a critical time to raise your voice for improved #abortionaccess in Ireland.

 - Review the 12-week limit and extend it into the second trimester: Abortion care, like all aspects of health care, should be decided in the context of a trusting and supportive doctor-patient relationship, whereby medical needs are met in line with clinical best practice and patient preferences.

 - Remove obligatory 3-day wait: There is no medical purpose or value to the three-day waiting period.
 This restriction impedes doctors’ abilities to provide urgent care when required while also placing additional stress on women.

 - Recognise abortion as a central aspect of healthcare and end the criminalisation of doctors: Abortion is recognised as an essential aspect of healthcare by the World Health Organisation.
-The criminalisation of healthcare in Ireland has a ‘chilling effect’ and undermines doctor’s clinical judgement and professional expertise.
+Doctors still face up to 14 years in prison if they provide abortion care outside the very specific circumstances laid out in Irish law.
+No other aspect of healthcare is criminalised in this manner The criminalisation of healthcare in Ireland has a ‘chilling effect’ and undermines doctor’s clinical judgement and professional expertise.

 - Broaden coverage: Access to nationwide coverage of abortion services in primary care and maternity hospitals settings must be prioritised by the HSE.